 Evidence issues

 As explained above, execution of agreements through the internet is new and there are no specific court precedents to rely on.
 Therefore, we believe that at the time the PA is executed, all other agreements, such as the ETA, the general conditions, specific master agreements, etc., should be printed and signed by the clients, and have signatures certified by a notary public.
-The agreements should be very clear regarding future transactions using the website, and the client should expressly acknowledge and accept the different procedures, disclaimers, waivers, etc.
+The agreements should be very clear regarding future transactions using the website, and the client should expressly acknowledge and accept the different procedures, disclaimers, waivers, etc. [Andrea, these are the issues previously raised, they would need to be incorporated into our documenation.]

 Since in the event of litigation in Argentina, and due to the lack of precedents, it is impossible to determine what will or will not be admissible as evidence in court, we understand that it will be essential to -at least initially at the time each client is given access to the website- instrument the different agreements using “traditional” methods, setting out how transactions will be perfected between the parties when buying and selling through the website.
 Although this does not guarantee that any possible claims will be successfully repealed, we believe that having the entire initial agreement of the parties in writing, signed and certified, may be critical from an evidence standpoint.